Don’t go out there… It’s FREEZING!

 Hypothermia may develop rapidly, for example by falling into icy water.

-However, it is more common that hypothermia is a gradual process, such as, when someone experiences prolonged exposure to cold conditions such as cold weather or lying on a cold floor or buried under snow by an avalanche.
+However, it is more common that hypothermia is a gradual process, such as when someone experiences prolonged exposure to cold conditions such as cold weather, lying on a cold floor, or being buried under snow by an avalanche.

 Infants and the elderly are at a greater risk of hypothermia.